The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

-The conjecture for $\theta<0$ has yet to be studied explicitly in the case of random matrices.
-Using a classical expansion due to Diaconis and Evans \cite{diaconisevans}, we expect from our conclusions in Theorem \ref{UB} that
+While the random-matrix-theoretic analogue of this conjecture has yet to be studied explicitly for $\theta<0$, we expect an analogue of Theorem \ref{UB} to be provable using the tools in \cite{paquettezeitouni2}.
+In light of a classical result of Diaconis and Evans \cite{diaconisevans}, this would likely take the form